dotnet/AspNetCore.Docs/aspnetcore/security/authorization/secure-data.md

 If you are using Visual Studio Code or testing on local platform that doesn't include a test certificate for SSL:

-- Set `"LocalTest:skipSSL": true` in the *appsettings.json* file.
+- Set `"LocalTest:skipSSL": true` in the *appsettings.Developement.json* file to skip the SSL requirement.
+Do this only on a development machine.

-If you have run the app and have contacts, delete all the records in the `Contact` table and restart the app to seed the database.
-If you are using Visual Studio, you need to exit and restart IIS Express to seed the database.
+If the app has contacts:

+* Delete all the records in the `Contact` table.
+* Restart the app to seed the database.

 Register a user to browse the contacts.